Cocktails

 Mix all ingredients, add ice, and stir for 10 seconds, or until chilled.
 Strain into a rocks glass and garnish with one Luxardo maraschino cherry and a thin orange twist.

 Cranberry Simple Syrup: Bring 1 cup of water to a boil and mix in 1 cup of sugar, stirring until fully dissolved.
-Turn off heat and mix in 6 ounces of cold pressed Cranberry juice (we used Starvation Alley Farms).
-Let cool and store in the refrigerator.
+Turn down heat to a simmer and add 1 cup of fresh (or frozen, if not in season) cranberries.
+Let simmer 10mins, strain solution, and let cool.
+Store in the refrigerator.

 Autumn apple